RuntimeTools/appmetrics/README.md

     * `query` (String) the query parameter used in the `mapReduce` method.
     * `duration` (Number) the time taken in milliseconds.

-### Event: 'socketio'
+### Event: 'socket.io'
-Emitted when WebSocket data is sent or received by the application using socketio.
+Emitted when WebSocket data is sent or received by the application using socket.io.
 * `data` (Object) the data from the socket.io request:
     * `time` (Number) the milliseconds when the event occurred.
 This can be converted to a Date using `new Date(data.time)`.
     * `method` (String) whether the event is a `broadcast` or `emit` from the application, or a `receive` from a client  .